norihiro/obs-command-source/README.md

 Dummy Source to Execute Command
 ===============================

-This plugin provides a dummy source to execute arbitral command when scene is switched.
+This plugin provides a dummy source to execute arbitrary command when scene is switched.

 Current Features
 ----------------